Office of the Superintendent of Financial Institutions

 OSFI’s legislation acknowledges the need to allow institutions to compete effectively and take reasonable risks.
 It also recognizes that management, boards of directors and plan administrators are ultimately responsible and that financial institutions and pension plans can fail.

-In 2014-15, the following steps were undertaken and successfully contributed to fostering a safe and sound Canadian financial system through the provision of guidance and strong oversight in targeted areas and by drawing from results of international financial sector reviews.
+In 2013-14, the following steps were undertaken and successfully supported Priority A. They contributed to fostering a safe and sound Canadian financial system through the provision of guidance, strong oversight in targeted areas and by drawing from and contributing to international financial sector forums.

-In 2014-15, the following steps were undertaken and successfully contributed to fostering a safe and sound Canadian financial system as well as a financially sound and sustainable Canadian public retirement income system by helping to ensure that OSFI has the capacity and expertise it needs to deliver on business objectives.
+In 2013-14, the following steps were undertaken and successfully supported Priority C. They contributed to fostering a safe and sound Canadian financial system as well as a financially sound and sustainable Canadian public retirement income system by helping to ensure that OSFI has the capacity and expertise it needs to deliver on business objectives.

-In 2014-15, the following steps were undertaken and successfully contributed to fostering a safe and sound Canadian financial system as well as a financially sound and sustainable Canadian public retirement income system by helping to ensure that OSFI has the information, tools and systems it needs to deliver on business objectives.
+In 2013-14, the following steps were undertaken and successfully supported Priority D. They contributed to fostering a safe and sound Canadian financial system as well as a financially sound and sustainable Canadian public retirement income system by helping to ensure that OSFI has the information, tools and systems it needs to deliver on business objectives.

-The environment within which OSFI operates is constantly evolving and becoming more complex.
-Uncertain economic and financial conditions create challenges for financial institutions and pension plan sponsors.
+OSFI operates in a constantly changing environment reflected by uncertain economic and financial conditions and an industry that can undergo periods of rapid change and that is becoming increasingly complex.
 OSFI's ability to achieve its mandate and objectives is impacted by the range of risks that exist in such circumstances.

-While this section focuses on external risks, OSFI has also dedicated significant efforts to managing internal risks related to its human resources, systems and processes.
-This is noteworthy given the important role that OSFI staff and supporting operations play in responding to changes in the business environment.
+While this section focuses on externally driven risks, OSFI has also dedicated significant efforts to managing internal risks related to its human resources and systems.
+This is noteworthy given the important role that OSFI staff and supporting systems play in responding to changes in the business environment.

 OSFI priorities are informed by risks identified through the enterprise-wide risk management process.
-As a result, there is a strong alignment between the risk response strategies noted in the following table and the steps taken under the first two Priorities as described in the previous section on Organizational Priorities.
+As a result, there is a strong alignment between the risk response strategies noted in the following table and the steps taken under Priorities A and B as described under the previous section on Organizational Priorities.

-In 2014-15, OSFI paid particular attention to three risk areas that are detailed below.
+In 2013-14, OSFI paid particular attention to 3 risk areas that are detailed below.

-• strategies and business models adopted by FRFIs and pension plans to address potential threats in such an environment; and,
+It also links to strategies and business models adopted by federally regulated financial institutions and pension plans to yield benefits in such an environment.

 The risk response strategy continued to be effective in identifying areas where financial institutions and pension plans were exposed to risk, and allowed for early intervention actions.